se4ai/se4ai.github.io/about-case-studies.md

 (a) train the AI tool(s) or (b) evaluate the performance of  the tool(s).
 In many domains, creating that ground truth requires an incremental exploration of many examples.
 For that process, active learning is very useful.

-- Active learners check their conclusions with an oracle while striving to asking that oracle the minimum number of questions.
+- Active learners incrementally build models using the minimum number of queries to some oracle (e.g. some human).
+For example, if some as-yet-unlabelled examples fall near the decision boundary between two classes, then  the label for that example is _uncertain_.
+An active learner might seek always ask the oracle about the next most uncertain example.  models with some oracle (e.g. a human). check their conclusions with an oracle while striving to asking that oracle the minimum number of questions.